 Product: This allows distinctions between various types of model data products.
-For CMIP5 the only initially permissible options for product are "output", which refers to all the model output published, and "requested", which refers to the subset of model output specified by the CMIP5 data request.
+For CMIP5 the only initially permissible options for product are "output", which refers to all the model output published, and "requested", which refers to the subset of model output specified by the CMIP5 data request1.
 The "requested" product type allows users (and data managers) to focus on the subset of the complete output that is likely to be available from most of the models.
 Note that an atomic dataset defined under the "requested" classification will also be part of (or in some cases identical to) an atomic dataset defined under the "output" classification.
-There may also be "output" atomic" datasets that do not include any "requested" data.[WILL POSSIBLY MODIFY THE ABOVE IF WE DON'T NEED TO KNOW ABOUT "REQUESTED"].
+There may also be "output" atomic datasets that do not include any "requested" data.
+[WILL POSSIBLY MODIFY THE ABOVE IF WE DON'T NEED TO KNOW ABOUT "REQUESTED"].

 It is likely that various products derived from this output will be produced subsequently which could be identified by a different term (e.g., "derived" or "processed"), but this is not part of the current DRS.
-Alternatively, the DRS might be modified in the future to include an additional component (perhaps called "Processing"), which could be used to distinguish between "raw" (i.e., the model output itself) and "derived" products of various kinds (e.g., climatologies, zonal means, EOF analyses, etc.).

 Institute: This identifies the institute responsible for the model results (e.g. UKMO), and it should be as short as possible.
-For CMIP5 the institute name will be suggested by the research group at the institute, subject to final authorization by PCMDI.
+For CMIP5 the institute name will be suggested by the research group at the institute, subject to final authorization by PCMDL.